Fit as a Mama Bear

 Glass bowl with roasted brussels sprouts and more sprouts on a baking tray behind it.

-This candied Brussels sprouts recipe is a serious game changer of crispy perfection.
+But, this roasted Brussels sprouts recipe is a serious game changer of crispy perfection.

 Ingredients You'll Need

-Brussels Sprouts: you'll want about 40 sprouts and make sure you de-stem and quarter them for maximum crispiness.
+Brussels Sprouts: You'll want about 40 sprouts, and make sure you de-stem and quarter them for maximum crispiness.

-Nuts: any nut will work but I find that pecans give the dish the best flavor.
+Nuts: Any nut will work, but I find that pecans give the dish the best flavor.

-Olive oil: you can use avocado oil instead as it has a higher heat point but olive oil is the staple!
+Olive oil: You can use avocado oil instead, as it has a higher heat point, but olive oil is the staple!

-Sea salt: All you need is a pinch but it makes all the difference!
+Sea salt: All you need is a pinch, but it makes all the difference!

-Brussel sprouts in a measuring cup with a cup of maple syrup and oil in a glass cup and a teaspoon of salt on a wooden cutting board. this …
+Brussel sprouts in a measuring cup with a cup of maple syrup and oil in a glass cup and a teaspoon of salt on a wooden cutting board.

 Maple syrup being poured over chopped brussel sprouts and nuts in a measuring cup.